cerfacs-globc/icclim/doc/source/how_to/index.rst

 How to
 ======

-| These documents should serve as recipes to solve specific issues, they should answer "How to ..." questions.
-| They are meant to be used by user who already have some knowledge of icclim and want recipes to solve specific problems.
+In here you will find recipes on how to use icclim to solve specific problems.

 To grasp the basic usage of icclim, you may consider following :ref:`tutorials` first.
 To find more in depth technical knowledge see :ref:`references`.